pmitros/cpsd-lottery/docs/schools/morse.md

 ### How happy are families about the school, generally speaking?
 Any reasons for leaving?
 What are the most common problems parents give about your school?

 Very happy.
-Most frequent is moving.
-Parent I spoke to couldn't think of complaints.
+The most frequent reason for leaving is moving.
+Parents I spoke with couldn't think of any complaints.

 ### Tips for new families